clintmadeit/Clint-Tools/docs/benchmarking.md

 Song length: 155.643356 seconds
 ```

-This is the rate that Stargate DAW can render.
+This is the rate that Clint Tools DAW can render.
 For example 1:1 means that it
 can keep up with real time, no faster or slower.
 For example, a 120 second
 song rendered in 120 seconds.
-3: 1 means that Stargate DAW can output 3
+3: 1 means that Clint Tools DAW can output 3
 seconds of the song in 1 second (on average, for the entire song).
 Less than
 1:1 means the system is too slow to play the project back in real time.
 ```